tywil04/Password-Generator/README.md

 # Secrets
 This is a simple password generator written in Python.
 The bulk of the code is for the UI considering the simplicity of generating a random string in Python.
-For the UI it uses Tkinter with my custom theme [Tkinter-Theme](https://github.com/tywil04/tkinter-theme "Tkinter-Theme").
+For the UI it uses Tkinter with my custom theme [minimal-tkinter](https://github.com/tywil04/minimal-tkinter).
 The actual random number generation uses `random.SecureRandom()` which internally uses OS provided randomness that is classed as cryptographically secure.

 **WARNING**: Do not actually use to generate passwords.
 This program has not been tested at all for its overall security.